kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 keywords: setup, getting started
 last_updated: August 10, 2016
 tags: [getting-started, graql]
-summary: "This document will teach you how to use Graql to load a schema and some data into a MindmapsDB Graph."
+summary: "This document will teach you how to use Graql to load a schema and some data into a Grakn Graph."
 sidebar: documentation_sidebar
 permalink: /documentation/the-basics/quickstart-tutorial.html
 folder: documentation
 comment_issue_id: 18
 ---

 {% include note.html content="This tutorial shows you how to use the Graql shell.
-The equivalent code, using the Graph API is described in the [Overview](https://mindmaps.io/pages/documentation/core-api/overview.html) to the Graph API." %}
+The equivalent code, using the Graph API is described in the [Overview](https://grakn.ai/pages/documentation/core-api/overview.html) to the Graph API." %}

 ## Introduction
-If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
+If you have not yet set up the Grakn environment, please see the [Setup guide](../get-started/setup-guide.html).
-You can find the example ```philosophers.gql``` in the examples directory included in the MindmapsDB download zip.
+You can find the example ```philosophers.gql``` in the examples directory included in the Grakn download zip.

 We are going model how philosophers are related to each other.
 If you are using Graql and don't want to type everything below to build up the schema, you can load it using: